camsaul/humane-are/README.md

   actual: false
 ```

-Why are we getting *two* failures instead of *one*?
-We've unwittingly written a test that does two assertions instead
+Why are we getting *two* failures instead of *one*?!

-of the one we thought we were getting: we're testing not just
+We've unwittingly written a test that does two assertions instead of the one we thought we were getting: we're testing
+not just

 ```clj
 (is (= "metabase.com" (u/email->domain "cam@metabase.commm")))